abstracta/jmeter-java-dsl/CONTRIBUTING.md

 Think if the attribute is an attribute that will be required in most of the cases and is required for the test element specification, or if it is an optional one.

-If the attribute is a "required" one, then consider adding a new factory method to [JmeterDsl] containing the new parameter, and evaluate if makes sense to introduce a non backward compatible change to existing factory methods which don't contain the attribute.
+If the attribute is a "required" one, then consider adding a new factory method to [JmeterDsl] containing the new parameter, and evaluate if it makes sense to introduce a non backwards compatible change to existing factory methods which don't contain the attribute.
 Additionally, locate the correct [DslTestElement] class and modify it to set the proper JMeter test element property.

 If the attribute is optional, then locate the correct [DslTestElement] class and add to it a new method for the attribute and modify the class logic to set the associated JMeter test element property.